Polarschweif/vividstasisStreamingEssentials/BEHIND_THE_SCENES.md

 # Behind the scenes
-**(basically just a logwhere I put anything like funny or interesting stuff in that happened to me while coding)**
+**(basically just a log where I put anything like funny or interesting stuff in that happened to me while coding)**

 ## The Idea